RECORDING of Wednesday 12 May 2021, Charleston Farmhouse, Virtual Event with Annie Sloan, Molly Mahon and Darren Clarke

-This talk will focus on the history of Charleston farmhouse; one of the homes of the Bloomsbury group, and a decorative arts marvel of hand-painted rooms, bursting with creativity and thought provoking design that has endured in its contemporary outlook on design and thinking.
-Darren Clarke, Rausing Head of Collections, Research and Exhibitions at Charleston will begin by introducing us to the story of Charleston and its making.
-Annie Sloan and Molly Mahon, both who have a strong connection to Charleston and the artworks of the Bloomsbury group, will share with us how Charleston's creativity continues today and the ways it has inspired their own design practice.
+This talk focused on the history of Charleston farmhouse; one of the homes of the Bloomsbury group, and a decorative arts marvel of hand-painted rooms, bursting with creativity and thought provoking design that has endured in its contemporary outlook on design and thinking.
+Darren Clarke, Rausing Head of Collections, Research and Exhibitions at Charleston began by introducing the story of Charleston and its making.
+Annie Sloan and Molly Mahon, both who have a strong connection to Charleston and the artworks of the Bloomsbury group, shared how Charleston's creativity continues today and the ways it has inspired their own design practice.

 Charleston is a historic living museum to the decorative arts, nestled deep in the Sussex countryside.
 In 1916 Charleston became the home of Bloomsbury group artists Vanessa Bell and Duncan Grant.
 Over the next 50 years, with the help of their friends Virginia Woolf, EM Forster, Roger Fry, and many more they transformed Charleston from an unremarkable seventeenth century farmhouse into a masterpiece of interior design and modernist experimentation.